TzhongBoyyy97/TzhongBoyyy97.github.io/_pages/about.md

 Acknowledgment
 ------
-This is the front page of my website and is powered by the [academicpages template](https://academicpages.github.io/).
+This is the front page of my website, powered by the [Academic Pages template](https://academicpages.github.io/).

-Thanks for [Yi Zhou](https://echochou990919.github.io/)’s and [Zhoumiao He](https://abaowannasleep.github.io/)’s help.
+Thanks to [Yi Zhou](https://echochou990919.github.io/) and [Zhoumiao He](https://abaowannasleep.github.io/) for their help.